-Milad Vosgueritchian is a Christian Palestinian peace worker, founder, and chairman of VACA/House of Hope.
-A seasoned practitioner of Nonviolent Communication, Milad has a passion for nurturing the next generation of peace workers in the Holy Land.
+Milad Vosgueritchian is co-founder and chairman at House of Hope.
+Milad is a longtime practitioner of Nonviolent Communication and has a passion for nurturing the next generation of peace workers and changemakers in the Holy Land.
 Since opening House of Hope in 2008, Milad and his wife Manar have worked with over 10,000 children and women from surrounding villages who have participated in community events, such as summer school, vocational training, and support circles.

 Kristi Boesen is a development co-director of House of Hope who first learned about House of Hope while visiting Palestine.
 After spending time with the House of Hope team and meeting some of the women and children they serve, she felt compelled to keep in touch.
 She is grateful for her dear friends Manar and Milad, and honored to support their vision and mission for peace.